stephenkilbourn/production-ready-servererless-workshop/README.md

 - Check SNS messages in the acceptance tests
 - Add conditionally deployed EventBridge rule
 - Check EventBridge messages in the acceptance tests
+- Set each function with dedicated IAM Role limited to needed permission